sunnamed434/BitMono/docs/developers/protection-runtime-moniker.rst

 	}

-If you will go deeper, you can see what's actually going on here, it says ``Intended for Mono runtime``, so that means to the endpoint user it will output this information and warn they.
+If you will go further, you can see what's actually going on here, it says ``Intended for Mono runtime``, so that means to the endpoint user it will output this information and warn they.

 .. code-block:: csharp